 Spirited or Strong Willed Children Make Good Leaders

 You want your child to have strong will.
 To know their own mind and to be clear about what they want.
 They need this to make their way in the world.
-You know they won’t be a push over, nor will they succomb to peer pressure or do anything that doesn’t feel right to them.
-This value of integrity is great, but it becomes a real challenge when you are this child’s parent (you may even call them difficult or stubborn).
+You know they won’t be a push over, nor will they succumb to peer pressure or do anything that doesn’t feel right to them.
+This value of integrity is great, but it becomes a real challenge when you are this child’s parent (you may even call them difficult or stubborn.
+I call them Wildhearts).

 “If you want your child to take you seriously, say your words once.
 Only once.
 If you say it more than once, you’re implying, “I think you’re so stupid that you’re not going to get it the first time, so let me tell you again.” — Dr. Kevin Leman (author of Have a New Kid by Friday)